Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Experiments

-These results show that memory usage grows moderately with block size, concentrated in the final RLSLP construction step.
-Together with Experiments~\ref{sec:experiment2} and~\ref{sec:experiment3}, this illustrates how block size affects not only compression and runtime, but also peak memory footprint across different stages of the pipeline.
+These findings show that memory usage grows moderately with block size and that the increase is concentrated in the final RLSLP construction step.
+This observation is consistent with Experiments~2 and~3: a larger block size leads to a slightly bigger LZ77-like parse (Experiment~2), which in turn increases both the runtime of the final step (Experiment~3) and the peak RAM usage observed here.